What is SAGE Table?

 How can I get involved?

 - Sign up to be a host.
-It’s easy, and there’s so many ways to do it.
+It’s easy, and there are so many ways to throw a fabulous SAGE Table event.

 - Sign up to be a guest.
-In early April, check the site to see if someone has seats for a gathering they are hosting in your area.
+Browse the site to see if someone has seats for a gathering they are hosting in your area.

 Can I participate anywhere?